-Refraction of light:
+What is Refraction of Light?

 The bending of a ray of light as it passes from one medium to another is called refraction.

-Bending of light ray:
+Bending of Light Ray

 According to Snell's law, μ1 sin i = μ2 sin r